calvinmorett/7minuteworkout/README.md

 - Side Plank: Lie on your side with your forearm on the ground, elbow beneath your shoulder.
 Lift your hips off the ground, creating a straight line from your head to your feet.
 Hold this position, engaging your oblique muscles.
 Repeat on the other side.

 ### The idea behind the 7-minute workout is to perform each exercise with maximum effort within the given time frame.
 It offers a quick and intense workout that can be done almost anywhere, making it a convenient option for individuals with busy schedules or limited time for exercise.

+### In the traditional 7-minute workout, there is a 10-second rest period between each exercise.
+This short rest period allows for a quick recovery and transition to the next exercise.
+It is important to note that the workout is designed to be fast-paced and intense, so it's recommended to use the rest periods efficiently by preparing for the next exercise and catching your breath before moving on.